orman112/blog/content/blog-markdown/transitioning-from-javascript-to-swift/index.md

 - Parentheses are not required in `if` statements, but are allowed.
 The opening and closing brackets (`{}`) _are_ required, however.
 - Semi-colons are also not required to end a line of code.
 - Switch statements do not _flow through_, meaning a `break` keyword is not needed as an exit condition in a case block.
 Once a matching case has been found, the switch statement exits after the case block executes.
-  - Multiple case conditions can be checked at once, however, by using comma delimited values:
+  - Multiple case conditions can be checked at once, using comma delimited values:
   ```Swift
   switch (myValue) {
       // checking multiple cases